Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 The aim is to convert casual riders by showing them perks of being an annual member whilst also encourage members to renew membership. <br/>

-2. Provide discounted annual rates for signing up outside busy periods Based on the yearly ride chart, we can offer casual riders discounted annual rates for new signups and also for renewing annual memberships where we see a hike or drop in the number of rides. <br/>
+2. <ins>Provide discounted annual rates for signing up outside busy periods </ins>
+Based on the yearly ride chart, we can offer casual riders discounted annual rates for new signups and also for renewing annual memberships where we see a hike or drop in the number of rides. <br/>

 Casual Riders: